Arthur Zanetti: 2012

 At the 2012 Olympic Test Event Zanetti won the gold medal on rings.
-At the Cottbus World Cup Zanetti won the silver medal once again behind Chen.
-At the Osijek Grand Prix and the Maribor World Cup he won gold.
+At the Cottbus World Cup, Zanetti won the silver medal once again behind Chen.
+At the Osijek Grand Prix and the Maribor World Cup, he won gold.

 Zanetti competed at the 2012 Olympic Games in London.
 He qualified to the rings final in fourth place with a score of 15.616.
-During the event final he won the gold medal with a score of 15.900.
+During the event final, he won the gold medal with a score of 15.900.
 His gold medal was the first medal for a Brazilian gymnast, and also the first for a Latin American gymnast in any event at the Olympic Games.

 2013–2015

 Zanetti participated in two events in the 2013 World Cup series – the Doha World Cup and the Anadia World Cup.
 He was the gold medalist on rings at both competitions.
 Zanetti defended his title on rings at the 2013 Summer Universiade in Kazan and won the gold medal.
 On October 5, Zanetti won the gold medal at the 2013 World Championships, in Antwerp, Belgium, with a score of 15,800.

-At the 2014 South American Games Zanetti helped Brazil win the silver medal.
-Individually he won gold on rings.
-At the 2014 Pan American Championships Zanetti won gold on rings and bronze on floor exercise; additionally he helped Brazil win bronze as a team.
-At the 2014 World Championships Zanetti won silver on rings behind Liu Yang of China.
+At the 2014 South American Games, Zanetti helped Brazil win the silver medal.
+Individually, he won gold on rings.
+At the 2014 Pan American Championships, Zanetti won gold on rings and bronze on floor exercise; additionally, he helped Brazil win bronze as a team.
+At the 2014 World Championships, Zanetti won silver on rings behind Liu Yang of China.

 Zanetti competed at the 2015 Pan American Games where he helped Brazil finish second.
-Individually he won gold on rings.
-At the 2015 World Championships Zanetti finished ninth on rings during qualification and was the first reserve for the final.
+Individually, he won gold on rings.
+At the 2015 World Championships, Zanetti finished ninth on rings during qualification and was the first reserve for the final.

 2016–2018

 Zanetti competed at the 2016 Olympic Test Event where he won gold on rings.
 At the 2016 Olympic Games Zanetti won silver on rings behind Eleftherios Petrounias of Greece.
 He was also part of the Brazilian men's team that finished sixth in the team competition.

 At the 2017 World Championships Zanetti finished seventh on rings.

 Zanetti competed at the 2018 South American Games where he helped Brazil win gold as a team.
-Individually he won gold on rings and vault.
+Individually, he won gold on rings and vault.
 At the 2018 World Championships he won silver on rings, once again behind Petrounias.

 2019–2023

 Zanetti competed at the 2019 World Championships where he finished fifth in the rings final.
 Nearly all competitions were either canceled or postponed in 2020 due to the global COVID-19 pandemic.

 Zanetti competed at the 2020 Olympic Games, held in 2021.
 He finished eighth on rings during the final.

-Zanetti competed at the 2022 Pan American Championships where he helped Brazil finish second as team.
-Individually he won gold on rings.
-He was initially going to compete at the 2023 World Championships; however the flu relegated him to being the alternate for the Brazilian team as he could not fully compete.
+Zanetti competed at the 2022 Pan American Championships where he helped Brazil finish second as a team.
+Individually, he won gold on rings.
+He was initially going to compete at the 2023 World Championships; however, the flu relegated him to being the alternate for the Brazilian team as he could not fully compete.